I finished my practicum. Why do I still have IPR on my grade transcript?

 What is an FFL?

 Your assigned FFL, or Faculty Field Liaison, is your “go-to person” during your practicum.
-The FFL bridges your practicum with your work at the Faculty.
 As well as being available to support your success and for questions and consultation, your FFL is available to discuss concerns and challenges in your practicum.
-The FFL also provides support for the field instructor and education coordinator.
+The FFL also provides support for the Field Instructor and Education Coordinator.

 Why is my work/volunteer experience not considered when I am matched for an interview?